• Skip to main content

 These allergy friendly pumpkin bars are our favorite Thanksgiving dessert.

-Our favorite dessert at Thanksgiving is pumpkin bars.
-They remind me of pumpkin pie but without the allergens.
+Our favorite dessert at Thanksgiving is these pumpkin bars.
+They remind me of pumpkin pie but without the allergens!

 Don't forget to follow me on Instagram and tag your allergy friendly Thanksgiving photos with #eatingwithfoodallergies to share the deliciousness!